Licensed Dietitian Nutritionist

 License/title and certifications:

-- Bachelor of Science degree in Dietetics and Nutrition, Fitness and Health from Purdue University
+- Bachelor of Science in Allied Health Science

 What are you most passionate about professionally?
 Personally?